-- Homeowners whose primary residences were destroyed or received significant damage in the May 20th, 2013 tornado and the May 31st storm will receive first priority for selection. - Significant damage will be determined based on the necessity of obtaining a building permit from the City.
-If a building permit was obtained for building a home to replace one destroyed on May 20th, or a building permit was obtained for rebuilding/ remodeling of a home damaged on May 20th or May 31st, those residences will be given priority for a storm shelter rebate. - All other residences will have second priority.
+Homeowners whose primary residences were destroyed or received significant damage in the o Significant damage will be determined based on the necessity of obtaining a building permit from the City.
+If a building permit was obtained for building a home to replace one destroyed on May 20th, or a building permit was obtained for rebuilding/remodeling of a home damaged on May 20th or May 31st, those residences will be given priority for a storm shelter rebate.